RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step01_manage_anaconda_on_GCP/README.md

     **-n [environment name]** specifies which environment to install the packages in.
 It is not necessary if the environment currently activated is your target environment.

       **NOTE**: Hierarchy of package installation methods (ranked from "recommended" to "don't try this if you have any other method" according to our experience)
       - No.1
           > conda install -c anaconda **packagename**

       - No.2
           > conda install -c conda-forge **packagename**

       - No.3
           > conda install **packagename**

       - No.4
           > python -m pip install **packagename**

       - No.5
           > pip install **packagename**

+8. Install Packages (continued)
-    Besides these popular methods, in case you want to install a wierd package that is not included in either anaconda or conda-forge, the best shot you have to safely install it is by googling "anaconda install [this wierd package]", and find the offical answer given by anaconda cloud.
-For instance, if you want to install "dtw", doing so will redirect you to "conda install -c freemapa dtw".
+    Besides these popular methods, in case you want to install a wierd package that is not included in either anaconda or conda-forge, the best shot you have to safely install it is by googling **"anaconda install [this wierd package]"**, and find the offical answer given by anaconda cloud.

+    For instance, if you want to install **"dtw"**, doing so will redirect you to **"conda install -c freemapa dtw"**.

-8. To download a package from github, you can use following command:
+9. To download a package from github, you can use following command:
       > conda install git pip<br/>
       > pip install git+<git_url>

-9. Recommended packages for BMEN4460.
+10. Recommended packages for BMEN4460.
 ```
 conda install -c pytorch torchvision pytorch
 conda install -c anaconda matplotlib numpy jupyterlab jupyter